 What is the key to a successful coalition?

-Maintaining a broad and diverse coalition is not an easy feat.
-Though everyone may be united behind a single issue, cause or outcome, if you’ve built a large and inclusive coalition, it will not always be easy to organize the many different parties and their voices.
+Coalition building is not an easy feat.
+Though everyone may be united behind a single issue or cause, if you’ve built a large and diverse coalition, it will not always be easy to organize the many different parties and their voices.
 It is important to stay focused on the common goal.
 All actors must be open to differing ideas and tactics and be willing to compromise.
 Don’t get in your own way.
 If responsibilities, goals, decisions, and leadership roles are shared respectfully, a coalition can be incredibly powerful.

 Remember that each of the coalition members has a personal vested interest in joining the coalition and may also be working on other efforts where you may not align.
 However, if you’re able to build trust through transparency, then you will be able to work alongside one another on your shared efforts in a way that mutually benefits all parties.